grpc/grpc.io/content/en/community/_index.md

 ## Stay informed

 Be the first to know!
-Follow these active channels for the gRPC announcements:
+Follow these active channels for timely gRPC
+announcements:

 {{% cards "main_channels" %}}